 Constant communication for efficiency gains

 Being able to constantly communicate with team members, no matter where they are in the UK, has made it possible to make our business better than ever.
-The Perspective series report revealed that this isn’t an isolated case.
-The introductions of new technology and digital channels have been shown to improve communications by 49% and decision making by 43%.
+The Perspective series report revealed that this isn’t an isolated case - smartphones are changing the way SMEs work.
+The introduction of new technology and digital channels have been shown to improve communications by 49% and decision making by 43%.

 Not only that, 61% of business leaders are saying that new technology makes people happier, smarter and enables growth.
 Because of this, efficiency gets a 47% boost, something we’ve experienced first-hand.